APNA’s workforce survey aims to equip nurses working in primary health care with information on the workforce conditions of their profession

 - attending conferences, workshops and seminars

-- authoring a book chapter, or
+- authoring a book chapter

 - having an article published in a peer-reviewed journal.

-Fact Sheet: Continuing professional development: This factsheet addresses common queries that you might have about the Registration standard: Continuing professional development.
+Fact sheet: Continuing professional development: This fact sheet addresses common queries that you might have about the Registration standard: Continuing professional development.

 How APNA can assist your CPD

-As the peak professional body for nurses working in primary health care, APNA provide a range of services to support the professional development needs of both its members and the wider primary health care nurse workforce.
+As the peak professional body for nurses working in primary health care, APNA provides a range of services to support the professional development needs of both its members and the wider primary health care nurse workforce.
 This includes:

-- An annual national conference for nurses working in primary health care including general practice
+- An annual national conference for nurses working in primary health care

 - APNA Online Learning, with a range of flexible and often discounted online courses

-- A quarterly journal Primary Times
+- A quarterly journal magazine Primary Times

 - Web-based clinical and professional resources

-- Telephone and email support for professional development and education enquiries.
+- Telephone and email support for professional development and education enquiries